pipeline-tools/gusty/README.md

 You might notice that `task_group_defaults` does not include dependencies.
 For Task Groups, dependencies must be set using TaskGroup-specific metadata.

-Default arguments in `create_dag` and a DAG or Task Group's `METADATA.yml` can be mixed and matched. `METADATA.yml` will always override defaults set in `create_dag`.
+Default arguments in `create_dag` and a DAG or TaskGroup's `METADATA.yml` can be mixed and matched. `METADATA.yml` will always override defaults set in `create_dag`.

 #### DAG-level Features

-gusty features some additional helpful features at the DAG-level to help you design your DAGs with ease:
+gusty features additional helpful arguments at the DAG-level to help you design your DAGs with ease:

   - **`root_tasks`** - A list of task ids which should represent the roots of a DAG.
 For example, an HTTP sensor might have to succeed before any downstream tasks in the DAG run.
   - **`leaf_tasks`** - A list of task ids which should represent the leaves of a DAG.
 For example, at the end of the DAG run, you might save a report to S3.